 - Fellows and their mentors are expected to attend and participate in the required three required luncheon meetings scheduled during the 10-week summer program unless project-related activities require them to be elsewhere with their mentors.

 - Each Kolbe Fellow must give a formal update of their work—a progress report—the last week of the summer program.
-The oral report must be no longer than 15 minutes in length and will be delivered to the students and the faculty mentors participating in the program only.
+The oral report must be no longer than 10 minutes in length, with an additional 5 minutes allowed for questions, and will be delivered to the students and the faculty mentors participating in the program only.
 Public presentations of the finished project are required at the annual campus luncheon held each January for this purpose and at Celebration, the College’s campus-wide colloquium.

 Who May Apply: